-The Executive Vice President of Student Services and Academic Affairs, Lisa Kirmer, serves as the Title IX Coordinator and ADA/504 Coordinator and oversees implementation of the Flint Hills Technical College Affirmative Action and Equal Opportunity plan (disability compliance) and the Flint Hills Technical College's policy on equal opportunity, harassment and nondiscrimination.
+The Executive Vice President of Student Services and Academic Affairs, Lisa Kirmer, serves as the Title IX Coordinator-and oversees implementation of the Flint Hills Technical College policy on equal opportunity, harassment and nondiscrimination.
 The Title IX Coordinator has the primary responsibility for coordinating Flint Hills Technical College's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this policy.